National CAPACD Staff

 Prior to joining National CAPACD, Lisa was the Community Liaison for the White House Initiative on AAPIs where she worked to involve and inform AAPI community groups across the country about Initiative activities.
 She also worked for the U.S. DHHS Health Resources and Services Administration and the Office of Minority Health.
 Lisa previously worked at two community health centers serving low-income AAPIs in Los Angeles and Oakland, California.

-Having dedicated the majority of her professional career to working with Asian Pacific Islander and immigrant communities, Rosita has had experience with the many functions of nonprofit organizations from direct services to policy advocacy, from training to strategic planning, from fundraising to grant-giving, from grassroots coalition building to board governance.
+Rosita has worked with immigrant and Asian Pacific Islander communities for a decade and half.
+She has experience with the many functions of nonprofit organizations including direct services, policy advocacy, training, fundraising, grassroots coalition building, and board governance.
 She has worked in California, Massachusetts, and Washington, DC, at organizations such as Asian Health Services, the Asian Task Force Against Domestic Violence, the Massachusetts Immigrant and Refugee Advocacy Coalition, the National Immigration Law Center, the American Friends Service Committee, Amnesty International, and the American Association of University Women.
 In addition, she served as board president of Massachusetts Asian and Pacific Islanders for Health.
 She holds a B.A. in economics and Spanish from Yale University.

 Melvin has served as a Legislative Assistant for Congressman Neil Abercrombie of Hawaii, advising the Congressman on legislative matters pertaining to transportation, agriculture, taxes, budget, appropriations, trade, immigration, tourism, labor, small business, the Asian Pacific Islander community, and other issues.
 He also worked previously as a Field Deputy for Congressman Xavier Becerra of California and a Field Representative for California State Senator Debra Bowen.
 Melvin has a Master of Public Policy from the University of California, Los Angeles School of Public Affairs and a Bachelor of Arts in Political Science from the University of Hawaii at Manoa.

-Kevin has worked with the US Department of Housing and Urban Development (HUD)'s Public Affairs Office, where he helped organize events with community groups and various stakeholders throughout the country.
-Prior to coming to DC, he worked with Little Tokyo Service Center, a member of the National CAPACD network, where he assisted in the development of affordable housing projects in the Los Angeles area.
-While at LTSC, he was also involved with the Budokan of Los Angeles project, a community and recreation center designed to bring younger generations to Historic Little Tokyo.
+Kevin most recently worked with the US Department of Housing and Urban Development Public Affairs Office, where he helped organize events with community groups and various stakeholders throughout the country.
+He previously worked with Little Tokyo Service Center, a member of the National CAPACD network, where he assisted in the development of affordable housing projects in the Los Angeles area.
+While at LTSC, he was also involved with the Budokan of Los Angeles project, a community and recreation center designed to bring younger generations back to Historic Little Tokyo.
+He has also volunteered in various capacities for California Assembly Members Warren Furutani and Ted Lieu.
 A native of the South Bay of Los Angeles, Kevin holds a Master of Public Policy from the George Mason School of Public Policy and a B.A. in political science from the University of California, Davis.

 Jane has a wealth of knowledge in housing, pre-purchase and foreclosure counseling, and financial education in low-income communities of color.
 She has developed and implemented programs addressing the financial and asset development needs in the Latino community through housing counseling at Mission Economic Development Agency (MEDA) in California.
 Jane is a NeighborWorks Certified Housing Counselor and Foreclosure Intervention & Default Counselor.
 She also is a trainer for the National Council of La Raza in pre-purchase counseling and education.
 She comes to National CAPACD with experience at one of our founding member organizations having spent several years working as the Property Management Assistant at Chinatown Community Development Center in San Francisco.
 Jane graduated from University of California, Berkeley with High Honors in Sociology and received her Master of Public Administration from New York University's Robert F. Wagner School of Public Service.